Pixel Erbium Resurfacing Details Beverly Hills

 Pixel Erbium Skin Resurfacing Introduction

-With offices in Beverly Hills and Santa Barbara, California, Neo Surgery Center is excited to offer a safe, non-invasive procedure to restore the flawless skin of your youth known as Pixel Erbium Skin Resurfacing.
+With offices in Beverly Hills and Los Angeles, California, Neo Surgery Center is excited to offer a safe, non-invasive procedure to restore the flawless skin of your youth known as Pixel Erbium Skin Resurfacing.
 The Alma Lasers’ Pixel Skin Resurfacing technology is a new generation skin-resurfacing laser.
 Pain and long recovery times following laser treatments are things of the past with Pixel Erbium Resurfacing.
 The Pixel Laser is a fractional ablative laser that represents the best of both worlds for skin resurfacing: it combines the dramatic effects of an ablative approach with the patient comfort level and convenience of a non-ablative approach.
 Pixel Erbium Resurfacing is a specialized and computer-controlled removal of the layers of your skin’s surface with the ability to produce outstanding results and minimal risk.

-Dr. Brent Moelleken M.D., F.A.C.S., performs Pixel Erbium Resurfacing in his Beverly Hills and Santa Barbara facilities that have served the California area and beyond since 1995.
+Dr. Brent Moelleken M.D., F.A.C.S., performs Pixel Erbium Resurfacing in his Beverly Hills and Los Angeles facilities that have served the California area and beyond since 1995.
 Dr. Moelleken specializes in plastic, reconstructive, and cosmetic surgery and he is fully credentialed to perform surgery or a combination of facial procedures that will produce the best and most lasting results.
 As you age, your facial tissues sag, and your once youthful facial fullness is lost.
 Dr. Moelleken recognizes the fresh, healthy appearance of youth stems not from the skin, but from the underlying shape of the facial tissues.
 Advances in facial rejuvenation are designed to restore the younger form of your face and neck, restoring a natural, youthful, and refreshed appearance.

 Dr. Moelleken is a leader in laser technology, frequently conducting seminars so he can teach other physicians in laser development for aging and skin rejuvenation.
 Neo Surgery Center offers an array of laser treatment options and one is the Pixel Erbium Laser which helps stimulate collagen production, treats fine lines, brown spots, acne scars, and sun damage.
 Dr. Moelleken also offers the Accent Laser used to tighten sagging, aging skin, as well as reduce cellulite and the Soprano XL Laser Hair Removal System which is safe and effective in disabling the hair follicle and stopping its growth.
 Dr. Moelleken knows that skincare is one of the most significant components of natural beauty, no matter what your age, skin tone, or type.
 At Neo Surgery Center, Dr. Moelleken will provide you with all of the resources you need to take good care of your skin.
 A top priority on his list, he has created an exclusive selection of skincare products to meet your skin needs known as Dermystique.
 He understands how important your skin is: not just for you to look good but for your overall health as well.